 Make a timeline of these activities or a SOC 2 checklist, and then hold the organization accountable for maintaining each element.
 This will make your life much easier at audit time, and it reduces the likelihood of needing remediations.

 As technology becomes more advanced and security risks grow, organizations are increasingly building the audit process into their cybersecurity stack.
-Elements of the auditing process can be automated, which can reduce the time needed for preparation and make auditing faster.
+Elements of the auditing process can be accelerated using AI-powered audit management tools that can minimize deduplication and save time and effort on your audit.

 Don’t bite off more than you can chew—especially when it’s your first time completing an audit of any kind.
 The SOC 2 criteria are flexible, and organizations can choose to comply with only the common criteria or to add in additional criteria.
 Either way, make sure you right-size with the correct criteria and keep your process streamlined and efficient.